frostbug/frostbugs-skin-testing-tools/README.md

 Gloves can also be swapped out for screenshot purposes.

 ### How do I open/install the tool?
-To install the tool, once downloaded, you can run frostbugs-skin-testing-tools Setup 0.1.0.exe, which will install the tool in a default location on your pc.
+To install the tool, once downloaded, you can run frostbugs-skin-testing-tools Setup 0.1.0.exe, which will install the tool in a default location on your pc, the most likely place is under 'C:\Users\<username>\AppData\Local\Programs\frostbugs-skin-testing-tools'.

 To uninstall the tool you can find it in the 'uninstall a program' section of your control panel.